 Never Pay Interest

 How do you avoid paying interest?
 Easy.
 Just make sure you pay your balance in full by the statement due date.
 If you’re using a budget to manage your spending, this shouldn’t be hard.
-If you haven’t mastered budgeting yet, forget credit card for now and focus on that.
+If you haven’t mastered budgeting yet, forget your credit cards for now and focus on that.
 Because honestly, paying interest negates any value you’d get from credit card rewards.

 We good?
 Ok, moving on.